American Conquest: American Conquest: Fight Back

 American Conquest: Fight Back is a stand-alone expansion pack for American Conquest.
 It features five new nations: Germany, Russia, Haida, Portugal and the Netherlands, and 50 new units.
 In addition to new campaigns featuring the Mayas, the Germans, the Haida and the Russians, a new 'battlefield' game mode is available.
 The German campaign briefly chronicles the expedition of Ambrosius Ehinger and Georg Hohermuth whereas the Russian campaign concerns the Alaskan campaign under Alexander Baranov.
 The new Haida campaign is from the Haida point of view of the Russian expedition.
 The Mayas campaign covers details from the Spanish conquest of Yucatán.

 A total conversion mod for the game was released in 2006, with patches and different versions released up until 2009, called European Warfare: Napoleonica that transferred the player back to 19th Century war-torn Europe during the Napoleonic Wars.
-The project was undertaken by Gexozoid (helped by the Hawks group and other associates) in 2007 and since then had a fairly active community on GameRanger and forums up until 2015.
+The project was undertaken by Gexozoid (helped by several associates) from 2004 and since then had a fairly active community on GameRanger and forums up until 2015 with a recent resurgence in 2024 with the re-release of the mod.
 The Hawks Group recreated a vast database of historical battles that can be played in multiplayer by up to 7 players at the same time, sharing armies or fighting in co-op.
-It can still be downloaded at their original website or on ModDB.
-The Mod features over 200 new units and around 20 new buildings that range from a faction's Barracks to fortifications in the form of manned cannon towers and breastworks much like in Cossacks.
-12 fully playable nations include: France, England, Poland, Austria, Prussia, Russia, Spain, Italy, the Ottoman Empire, Confederacy of Rhine, Sweden and the USA.
+It can still be downloaded on ModDB.
+The Mod features over 250 new units and over 60 new buildings that range from a faction's Barracks to fortifications in the form of manned cannon towers and breastworks much like in Cossacks.
+The re-release in 2024 had the mod made compatible with newer systems, with addition of new units, new artillery types and redone graphics, whole new set of naval units and a functional AI with tutorial campaign and single missions.
+14 fully playable nations include: France, England, Poland, Austria, Prussia, Russia, Spain, Italy, Egypt, Confederacy of Rhine, Sweden, Holland, Haiti and the USA.
+Since update ver.
+1.16 support for Russian version of American Conquest: Fight has been added and language files for Russian, Chinese and Turkish.
+With the release of version 1.20 a new nation was added, a plethora of buildings added and redone, and a first ever full single player campaign added.
+The game now contains language files for: French, German and Spanish.